-literature are in refs 52, 59, 65, and 169-171.
-Applied mathematicians understandably are attracted to the simplicity of the Poisson-Boltzmann-PNP equations and view them as a starting point for more realistic treatments.70 Biophysicists2 use the independence principle that worked so well^{172,173} when applied to membranes in which ions flow through separated, independent protein channels.^{174-177} When channels are not selective^{178,179} or two types of ions flow through one channel, as in classical ligand-gated acetylcholine channels nAChRs,180 the independence does not apply.
+Relation to classical work on ionic solutions, Poisson Boltzmann and PNP.
+The limitations of Poisson Boltzmann and PNP models of ionic solutions have been known a very long time to the physical chemistry community but seem not to be so well known to either applied mathematicians or biophysicists.
+Exhaustive references to the literature are in^{52,59,65,169-171}.
+Applied mathematicians understandably are attracted to the simplicity of the Poisson Boltzmann/PNP equations and view them as a starting point for more realistic treatments.70 Biophysicists2 use the 'independence principle' that worked so well^{172,173} when applied to membranes in which ions flow through separated and independent protein channels.174-177 When channels that are not selective^{178,179} or two types of ions flow through one channel, as in classical ligand gated acetylcholine channels nAChRs,180 the independence does not apply.

-The independence principle is a restatement of Kohlraush's law of a century ago, which does not apply to bulk ionic solutions of the type found in biology (eq 3.27a,b on p 125 of ref 67).
-References to the physical chemistry literature include refs 21, 57-63, 66-69, 74, 129, 158, 169, 171, and 181-230.
+The independence principle is a restatement of Kohlraush's 'law' of a century ago, that does not apply to bulk ionic solutions of the type found in biology (see eq.
+3.27a,b on p.
+125 of67) References to the physical chemistry literature include^{21,57-63,66-69,74,129,158,169,171,181-230}.
 Many of these papers are strictly experimental, presenting compilations of physical chemistry data.
-These papers also show that ionic solutions are not well described by Poisson-Boltzmann or PNP, if they contain divalents, multivalents, or mixtures of monovalents.
-(Biological solutions are mixtures usually containing divalents.)
-Interactions are strong in all ionic solutions because they all satisfy global electroneutrality.
-Thus, ionic solutions are nothing like ideal, so the law of mass action, for example, does not apply as usually used with rate constants independent of concentration.
-Note that rate constants in complex models will depend on each other as well as on concentration because the electric field in one part of a channel (described by one rate constant) will interact with charges in another part of the channel (described by another rate constant).
-It is that variation of the electric field that allows Kirchoff's current law (and its generalization to the Maxwell equations 2^{32-234} to be true.
-The electric field is longrange and cannot be broken into independent spatial components as it is in most classical treatments.2
+These papers also show that ionic solutions are not well described by Poisson Boltzmann or PNP, if they contain divalents, multivalents, or mixtures of monovalents.
+(All biological solutions231 are mixtures mostly involving divalents.)
+Interactions are strong in all ionic solutions, because they all satisfy global electroneutrality.
+Thus, ionic solutions are nothing like ideal, so the law of mass action (for example) does not apply as usually used with rate constants independent of concentration.
+Note that rate constants in complex models will depend on each other as well as on concentration, because the electric field in one part of a channel (described by one rate constant) will interact with charges in another part of the channel (described by another rate constant).
+It is that variation of the electric field that allows Kirchoff's current law (and its generalization the Maxwell equations232-234) to be true.
+The electric field is long range and cannot be broken into independent spatial components as it is in most classical treatments.2

-Classical Work on Channel Proteins: Permeation.
-Currents permeate biological membranes by flowing through channel proteins that are either open or closed.
-A single ionic channel controls the current by opening and closing (spontaneous gating),^{5,6,235-237} thereby making a random telegraph signal238 that has been studied in enormous detail for many (hundreds or thousands of) channel types^{178,179,239,240} using the wonderful techniques of single-channel recording, patch clamp,^{6,241-245} and bilayer reconstitution.246
+Classical work on channel proteins: permeation.
+Currents permeate biological membranes by flow through channel proteins that are either open or closed.
+A single ionic channel controls current by opening and closing (spontaneous 'gating'),^{5,6,235-237} thereby making a random telegraph signal238 studied in enormous detail for many (hundreds or thousands) of channel types^{178,179,239,240} using the wonderful techniques of single channel recording, patch clamp,^{6,241-245} or bilayer reconstitution.246

 Sadly, the structures and mechanisms that produce this gating are still mostly unknown.
-However, progress is at hand.^{247-251} Special structures modulate spontaneous stochastic gating in most channels to produce the macroscopic gating properties of classical electrophysiology.^{2,4,5,252,253} The properties of macroscopically modulated gating are complex, as is clear from the variety and number of complex schemes in the classic text2 (chapters 18 and 19 and Figure 19.11).
-Some of these schemes involve nearly 100 ill-determined rate constants (Figures 18-11 and 18-12 in ref 2) and have attracted the attention of literally hundreds of investigators over many decades.^{239,240} So far, no theoretical model can explain gating and selectivity using the fundamental physics that is described (crudely) in the PNP equations, but this situation may change.
+However, progress is at hand.247-251 Special structures modulate spontaneous stochastic gating in most channels to produce the macroscopic gating properties of classical electrophysiology.^{2,4,5,252,253} The properties of macroscopic modulated gating are complex, as is clear from the variety and number of complex schemes in the classic text2, Ch.
+18-19, e.g., Fig. 19.11.
+Some of these schemes involve nearly one hundred ill determined rate constants (Fig. 18-11 & Fig. 18-12 of 2) and have attracted the attention of literally hundreds of investigators over many decades.^{239,240} So far, no theoretical model can explain gating and selectivity using the fundamental physics that is described (crudely) in the PNP equations, but this situation may change.